 Waking up bright and early for your first morning in Japan, take a 13-minute train ride from Shinjuku Station, take the Yamanote Line and get off at Sugamo Station.
 A short walk from the station, stroll your way towards the ‘Sugamo Jizo-dori Shopping Street’.
 You can spend the day wandering this bustling shopping street where they sell everything from traditional Japanese snacks and classic street food to clothes and charms.
 There are also some temples to discover close to the surrounding neighbourhood, such as ‘Shinshōji Temple’ and ‘Togenuki Jizoson Koganji Temple’.

 Once you are done and tired out, take a short 8-minute walk towards ‘Tokyo Somei Onsen Sakura’ for soothing relaxation.
 This modern onsen provides plenty of opportunities and facilities to help soak in hot water and unwind.
-As the name subtly suggests, the experience of the onsen is only heightened in the spring when the sakura cherry blossoms are blooming, surrounding the area in a pink paradise.
+As the name subtly suggests, the onsen experience is only heightened in the spring when the sakura cherry blossoms bloom, surrounding the area in a pink paradise.

 Day 3 – Exploring Tokyo

-Even though onsen is the main priority for this travel plan, going to an onsen every day can quickly become laborious, so it is important to sprinkle in a few days of rest and non-onsen exploration.
-On top of that, it just would not be a trip to Japan without visiting some of the iconic spots and places.
+Even though onsen is the main priority for this travel plan, going to an onsen daily can quickly become laborious, so it is important to sprinkle in a few days of rest and non-onsen exploration.
+On top of that, it would not be a trip to Japan without visiting some iconic spots and places.